Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

         when EasyBuild is then used to install another Python version or packages for a different Python version.

-    -   The EasyBuild installation directory is also added to `PYTHONPATH`.
-This makes sense though as EasyBuild can also be used as a library which is not a use case we currently have on LUMI.
+    -   For 4.9.4, we also needed to add `PYTHONPATH` (which is not done automatically in our case) to pass all sanity checks.

+    These are not needed anymore in 5.1.2.

+    So we developed a rather minimal `EasyBuild-5.1.2-bootstrap.eb` that can be installed with 4.9.4 to then use it to install `EasyBuild-5.1.2.eb` without going through our software stack build bootstrap procedure as for now we stick to 4.9.4 as the default EasyBuild for 25.03.

 ## Fixes needed to EasyConfigs